Case Study: Locala Community Partnerships

 Yellow Alert – Voice memo allows lone workers to leave a recorded message providing task- or location-specific information; this can save valuable time if the worker than initiates a Red Alert.

 Worker Down – Fall and impact detection alert.
 Alert sensitivity can be customised up or down on individual devices or even deactivated entirely to provide the best fit for every lone worker.

 GPS location – Reported to the system every ten minutes, and whenever a Red, Yellow or Worker Down Alert is raised.
 The GPS location is captured within Safe Hub in real-time and used by the ARC operator to direct emergency services to the worker’s position in an emergency.

 Staff across departments were drawn to the ‘buddy’ features of Safe Hub Red Alert.
-Users can press the SOS button and will be immediately connected to the Alarm Receiving Centre.
-The ARC operative will stay on the call with a worker, should they feel at risk.
+Users can press the SOS button and will be immediately connected to the ARC, where an operative will stay on the call with the worker, should they feel at risk.
 For example, if they’re working late at night and are uncomfortable in a poorly lit car park, ARC staff can stay alert as they walk to their vehicle.
 The ARC staff use the initial seconds of the call for active listening if a vulnerable worker can’t speak freely.
 All calls are recorded, and these recordings are admissible as evidence in a court of law.

 Occasional lone workers